AdobeDocs/audience-manager.de-DE/help/using/overview/data-security-and-privacy/opt-out-management.md

 **Beispiele**

-Sie können eine deklarierte ID-Ausschluss-Anforderung mit den `d_cid` Schlüsselwertpaaren erstellen `d_cid_ic` .
-Die alten Parameter wie `d_dpid` und `d_dpuuid` funktionieren weiterhin, werden aber als veraltet betrachtet.
+You can make a declared ID opt-out request with the `d_cid` and `d_cid_ic` key-value pairs.
+The legacy parameters like `d_dpid` and `d_dpuuid` still work, but are considered deprecated.
 Siehe [CID ersetzt DPID und DPUUID](../../reference/cid.md).
-In den Beispielen gibt *kursiv einen* Variablenplatzhalter an.
+In the examples, *italics* indicates a variable placeholder.

 **Ausschlussmöglichkeiten mit CID und CID_ IC**

-Eine Beschreibung und eine Syntax finden Sie unter [URL-Variablen und Syntax für deklarierte IDs](../../features/declared-ids.md#variables-and-syntax).
+For a description and syntax, see [URL Variables and Syntax for Declared IDs](../../features/declared-ids.md#variables-and-syntax).

 | Ausschluss mit | Codebeispiel |
 |--- |--- |